ml-tooling/ml-hub/README.md

     </tr>
     <tr>
         <td>START_JHUB</td>
-        <td>Start the Jupyterhub hub.
+        <td>Start the JupyterHub hub.
 This option is built-in to work with
         <a href="https://github.com/ml-tooling/zero-to-mlhub-k8s"> zero-to-mlhub-k8s</a>, where the image is also used as the CHP image.</td>
         <td>true</td>
     </tr>
     <tr>
         <td>START_CHP</td>
-        <td>Start the Jupyterhub proxy process separately (The hub should not start the proxy itself, which can be configured via the Jupyterhub config file.
+        <td>Start the JupyterHub proxy process separately (The hub should not start the proxy itself, which can be configured via the JupyterHub config file.
 This option is built-in to work with <a href="https://github.com/ml-tooling/zero-to-mlhub-k8s"> zero-to-mlhub-k8s</a>, where the image is also used as the Configurable-Http-Proxy (CHP) image.
 Additional arguments to the chp-start command can be passed to the container by passing an environment variable ADDITIONAL_ARGS, e.g. --env ADDITIONAL_ARGS="--ip=0.0.0.0 --api-ip=0.0.0.0".</td>
         <td>false</td>
     </tr>
 </table>

 > ℹ️ _Via the START\_* environment variables, you can define what is started within the container.
 It's like this since the mlhub image is used in our Kubernetes setup for both, the hub and the proxy container.
 We did not want to break those functionalities into different images for now._

-#### Jupyterhub Config
+#### JupyterHub Config

-Jupyterhub and the used spawners are configured via a `config.py` file.
+JupyterHub and the used Spawners are configured via a `config.py` file.
 In case of MLHub, a default config file is stored under `/resources/jupyterhub_config.py`.
 If you want to override settings or set extra ones, you can put another config file under `/resources/jupyterhub_user_config.py`.

 Following settings are additional to standard JupyterHub:
 -  `c.Spawner.workspace_images` - set the images that appear in the dropdown menu when a new named server should be created, e.g. `c.Spawner.workspace_images = [c.Spawner.image, "mltooling/ml-workspace-gpu:0.8.7", "mltooling/ml-workspace-r:0.8.7"]`